Community-Engaged Research to Promote Health Equity (CERPHE) Pilot Grants

 - All applicants must have, or plan on having, a focus on maternal child health research.
 Research must be primarily related to maternal child health.
 “Child” refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child or adolescent.

-- All applicants must plan to engage in partnerships with communities, patients, or other key groups using a community-engaged research approach.
+- Partnerships with communities, patients, or other key groups using a CEnR approach are required.
 A focus on health equity is also required.
-Community partners need to be identified in the application.
-If they are not identified, please provide a clear plan for how you will engage and establish new community partners with an example of these groups.
+Applicants must identify community partners in their application or provide a plan to engage and establish new ones.

 - All applicants and their mentors must be MCHRI Members.
 Please apply here.